 Group therapy is very important for victims of child abuse as it allows children who have been abused to work together on various subjects.
 Many abused children feel different from others, alone in their environment, and the ability to see that other children face similar struggles can make a huge impact on a child.
 We offer a variety of groups that cover a range of topics that may include anger management, emotional regulation, coping skills, appropriate peer interactions, social skills, deep breathing, and relaxation.

 Family therapy is extremely important for families in which child abuse occurred.
 Family sessions will be child-centered and meet no less than one time per month.
-These sessions are led by your child’s doctor and involve ensuring everyone is on board with the plan of care, working on appropriate parent-child interactions, and addressing any needs that may occur outside of our program.
+These sessions are led by your child’s doctor and involve ensuring everyone is on board with the plan of care, working on appropriate parent-child interactions, and addressing any needs that may occur outside of our treatment center.

 Medication is occasionally used during treatment of child abuse to reduce the symptoms of anxiety and depression to best allow your child to participate fully in his or her therapy.
 If it has been determined by you and your child’s treatment team that your child may benefit from a short course of medication, we will work to ensure that your child is responding appropriately to the medication and that the dosage is right for your child.